 The Land Building at EPCOT is one of our favorite places.
 Mainly because it always provides a nice respite from the heat, but also because this is where we can find Soarin’ and Live with the Land.
 These are both educational rides and are so much fun!

-- Awesome Planet.
-This new film in The Land features all things Earth.
-You can catch a fan video of Awesome Planet to get a glimpse of the lessons within!
+This new film in The Land at EPCOT, Walt Disney World, features all things Earth.
+You can catch a fan video of Awesome Planet to get a glimpse of the Disney Homeschool Curriculum lessons within!

-- Living with the Land.
 This ride is seriously one of our favorites in all of Walt Disney World.
 A simple boat ride, this weaves you through different ecosystems on the planet and just feels amazing.
 Just like any classic Disney ride, there are sights, sounds, and smells to make the experience feel real.
 We also love finding hidden mickeys here.
-Unfortunately, most YouTube videos don’t do this one justice.
 But studying ecosystems in your schoolwork can get you started.

 U.S History